The prevalence of school-based healthcare has increased markedly over the past decade. We study a modern mode of school-based healthcare,...

-Dr. Steven Hemelt is an Assistant Professor in the Department of Public Policy at the University of North Carolina at Chapel Hill.
+Dr. Steven Hemelt is an Associate Professor in the Department of Public Policy at the University of North Carolina at Chapel Hill.
 Hemelt is a Research Fellow at the Institute for the Study of Labor (IZA), an Affiliated Researcher with the Education Policy Initiative (EPI) at the University of Michigan, and a Faculty Affiliate of the Education Policy Initiative at Carolina (EPIC).

 Hemelt’s fields of interest are the economics of education, education policy, labor economics, and program evaluation.
 He teaches courses on policy analysis and research design.
 Hemelt’s work has appeared in economics, public policy, and education journals and been funded by the Institute of Education Sciences (IES), the Spencer, W.T.
 Grant, Walton Family, and Smith Richardson Foundations, and the W.E.
 Upjohn Institute for Employment Research.